mojomast/roocodehackathon/README.md

 ## 🚀 Project Status

 The project is fully functional with a complete microservices architecture including a Next.js frontend, Python FastAPI backend, and Python AI worker.
 All critical bugs have been resolved, and all major features are implemented and working.
+All 67 documented issues have been resolved, and the application is now production-ready.

 ### ✅ Implemented Features